monnclaro/habits/README.md

 ## Run Local

-Run the following command in both server and web directories to start the application.
+Run the following command in both server and client directories to start the application.

 ```bash
 $ npm run dev